CarGurus Header

 Running costs

-2022 Mercedes-Benz EQB rear three quarters driving
+2026 Mercedes-Benz EQB front driving

 The CarGurus verdict

-The Mercedes EQB is not for you if you want a sports electric SUV – there are plenty of others that are more fun to drive.
-But, the EQB is confident and smooth, and it offers a fantastically compelling blend of practicality, a premium finish and low running costs.
-If you don’t strictly need the seven seats, then there are more spacious and better value electric vehicles that can also deliver a longer driving range in between charges.
-But if you do need all seven seats and you also want an electric car, the Mercedes EQB is more than up to the job, because it's generally lovely to drive and to live with.
+If you don’t strictly need the seven seats, there are roomier and better value electric vehicles that can also deliver a longer driving range in-between charges.
+But if you do want to seat seven people inside an electric car, the Mercedes EQB is more than up to the job.
+It's generally a lovely vehicle to drive and to live with.

 Search for a Mercedes EQB on CarGurus